IlexisTheMadcat/LexisPosingSystem/README.md

 13) Cleanup time!
 Search "Cylinder 1 (approx)" in the hierarchy search bar and turn all those off to hide the approximation preview handles on the player model as they aren't used.
 To hide (or unhide) the system, toggle the "Puppet Avatar Container" object.
 The system will not automatically toggle on things that aren't supposed to be toggled off.
 If you have Gesture Manager installed via VCC, you can press play to test the posing system.
 If your avatar has special components like Modular Avatar or VRCFury anywhere in its hierarchy, check important notes in the [contents](https://github.com/IlexisTheMadcat/LexisPosingSystem/blob/main/README.md#lexisposingsystem-documentation) to resolve potential issues.

 # Usage
 When you load into a world, you will experience a large lag spike as everything loads in.
-This is normal.
+This is normal. \
+Please do not load an LPS avatar in a public or group instance.
+It is recommended to load in a private instance.
+No one can see your LPS progress unless you use VRChat's VRC+ print out camera or share your screen/stream camera.
 ## Menus
+In [v1.1.0], some new icons were introduced after documentation was edited.
+Some menu icons shown here may not match exactly with the final product.
 ### Lexi's Posing System
 ![image](https://github.com/user-attachments/assets/48665cc2-5331-465c-9c8f-fef6486b5307)
 1) Enable the system.
 When turned off, all puppets are hidden.
 It doesn't offer a great performance boost though.